Mouse-GYM/auto-trainer/tools/acquisition/README.md

 # Acquisition UI

 ## Using Configurations
-Configuration files load preset values for the settings of each module (cameras, devices, analysis, output).
+Configuration files load preset values for the settings of each module (cameras, devices, behavior, output).
 When the application starts it will load the most recent configuration file, if available and be in non-edit mode.

 To make changes to module settings use the Edit Configuration toolbar button.
 This will change the controls in